On rigidity of Coxeter systems up to finite twists and separations of Coxeter generating sets: Introduction and preliminaries

 \section{Introduction and preliminaries}

-The purpose of this paper is to investigate rigidity of Coxeter systems up to finite twists.
+The purpose of this paper is to investigate the twist-conjecture for Coxeter systems and rigidity of Coxeter systems up to finite twists.
 Definitions and details of Coxeter groups and Coxeter systems are found in \cite{Bo} and \cite{Hu}.
 In this paper, we suppose that all Coxeter groups are of finite ranks.
 The isomorphism problem for Coxeter groups is open.

 \begin{Problem}[The isomorphism problem for Coxeter groups] For given Coxeter systems $(W,S)$ and $(W',S')$, find an algorithm to determine whether the Coxeter groups $W$ and $W'$ are isomorphic or not. \end{Problem}